 We can start by showing behind the scenes of our brand, such as showing how we make our products or day in the life of our teams.
 We can even live stream our events or host Q&A sessions with an expert.
 Overall, use video to increase engagement on social media!

-In 2018, humour is one of the best ways to engage an audience.
+As mentioned, humour is a great way to engage an audience.
 Just look at companies such as Innocent, Tesco and Oreo.
 They use humour in their social media accounts, and people like it.
 Many of Tesco’s sassy responses to customers have become infamous.
 Just because our brands haven’t got anything to do with humour, doesn’t mean we can’t use it as part of our brand persona.

 Asking questions is the easiest way to create a conversation.
 This is such a simple, yet often forgotten method of engaging our audiences.
 All of our favourite platforms now let you post polls, which is a perfect way to increase social media engagement.